Management strategies for hydropower plants a simple dynamic programming approach: Problem setup and method

 \subsection{River flow model}

-We will denote the flow in the river at time $s$ by $Q(s)$ and we let $q(s)$ be an estimate of the flow at that time.
-(We will take the latter as a moving average of the flow from several preceding years.)
-Note that $Q(\cdot)$ is known only up to the present time $t$ whereas the historical estimate $q(\cdot)$ is known for all $s$.
-In case no forecast is available, we assume that the actual flow $Q(s)$, $s>t$, reverts towards $q$ so that the difference, $\lambda(s) = Q(s) - q(s)$, satisfies
+We will denote our modeled flow in the river at time $s$ by $\bar Q_s$ and we let $\bar q = \bar q(s)$ be an historical estimate of the flow at that time.
+In particular, we let $\bar q$ be a 7-day standard moving average based on data from 1980-2014.
+In case of no (perfect) forecast, $\bar Q_s$ is known only up to the present time $t$ whereas the historical estimate $\bar q$ is known for the entire year.